Bug Report #4135

 All I know is that the protocol is being set to HTTP/1.1 when I make an https request.

 Using redirect with reverse routing then forces the links to HTTP as redirect() calls URL::site() with the protocol parameter set to true.

 Fixes #4135, Request::redirect() now correctly respects the protocol if the request is secure

-#2 Updated by Sam de Freyssinet almost 3 years ago
+#2 Updated by Sam de Freyssinet about 3 years ago

 - Status changed from New to Assigned

 - Assignee set to Sam de Freyssinet

 So there is two parts to this ticket.
 The first is invalid, the second is not.

 With regards to protocol, an HTTPS connection is using the HTTP/1.1 protocol over a Transport Layer Security protected socket.
 So the fact that protocol is `http/1.1` is valid and correct.
 If you wish to detect whether a request is secure or not, use